Risk of Lung Cancer Among Railroad Workers

 A subsequent study revealed an increase in incidences of lung cancer following the gradual replacement of steam engines with diesel in 1945.
 Overall, repeated exposure to diesel exhaust is associated with a 20 to 50 percent increased chance of developing lung cancer.

-Occupational exposure in the railroad industry has attributed to health complications such as:
+Occupational exposure in the railroad industry has been attributed to health complications such as:

 - Bladder cancer